alexmacarthur/macarthur-me-gatsby/src/pages/posts/using-the-posts-where-filter-in-wordpress.md

 ]);
 ```

-**In our arguments, pass a "query_label" key and value.
+**In our arguments, pass a `query_label` key and value.
 This isn't a WP\_Query option -- it's a totally arbitrary key we're passing that we'll use later to identify our query.**

 ```php
 $massageQuery = new WP_Query([